 Benjamin’s military experience as a Field Artillery officer helps him see the project’s big picture.

-“There’s a self-discipline I learned in the military that gives me confidence to make short term decisions and analyze long term solutions.
+“There’s a self-discipline I learned in the military that gives me the confidence to make short-term decisions and analyze long-term solutions.
 It helps me visualize our supply chain process and use data to create actionable change.”